Effective use of organomolybdenum additives in lubricants

 Molybdenum additives also act, alone or in combination with other additives, to reduce friction.
 The proper formulation is key to achieving the greatest reduction in the coefficient of friction, and different additives can be more effective for fresh or aged oils.

 Additive combinations can be better than single additives at reducing friction across a range of conditions.
 For example, liquid MoDTC keeps friction low in fresh oils and oils at elevated temperatures.
 Most commercially available MoDTC types lose their effectiveness in aged oils, but molybdenum ester additives excel in aged oils and at elevated temperatures.
-Glycerol mono-oleate, an organic compound with no metal, sulfur or phosphorus, functions best in fresh oils at low temperatures but loses its effectiveness rapidly as the oil begins to age (see Figure 16).
+Glycerol mono-oleate, an organic compound with no metal, sulfur or phosphorus, functions best in fresh oils at low temperatures but loses its effectiveness rapidly as the oil begins to age (

 Figure 16.
 Liquid MoDTC (green line) keeps friction low in fresh oils, while a molybdenum ester additive (purple line) excels in aged oils.
 (Figure courtesy of Vanderbilt Chemicals, LLC.)

 Oxidation prevention, maintaining the proper viscosity and reducing friction all contribute to improving vehicle fuel economy.
 Here again, getting the formulation right is key.
 For example, molybdenum and phosphorus can be antagonistic, but using low levels of phosphorus for a given molybdenum concentration can improve the reduction in fuel consumption by enhancing the performance of molybdenum.
-Low-phosphorus, high-molybdenum (LPHM) formulations are being developed to push the envelope for fuel economy contributions from next generation oil formulations (see Figure 17).
+Low-phosphorus, high-molybdenum (LPHM) formulations are being developed to push the envelope for fuel economy contributions from next generation oil formulations (

 Figure 17.
 LPHM lubricant formulations are being developed to increase fuel economy.
 (Figure courtesy of Vanderbilt Chemicals, LLC.)